 Students in Grade 6 are NOT permitted to use calculators for Book 1.
 For Book 2 and for Book 3 students must have the exclusive use of a 4-function calculator with a square root key or a scientific calculator.
 Graphing calculators are not permitted.

 Reference Sheet

-A detachable reference sheet will be included in each of the three test books.
-For the 2015 Grade 6 Common Core Mathematics Test, the reference sheet will look as follows:
+A stand-alone reference sheet will be handed out with each of the three test books.
+For the 2016 Grade 6 Common Core Mathematics Test, the reference sheet will look as follows: